Post Self Defense Support: The Buyer's Guide

 President, Armed Citizens’ Legal Defense Network, Inc.

 Before the Network was born, the National Rifle Association promoted an NRA-endorsed insurance program offered by Lockton Risk.
 This program was expensive.
-If I am remembering correctly it cost about $400 a year.
-The insurance did nothing to help a person avoid being convicted of a crime, but instead offered to reimburse a policy holder for expenses (up to $50,000, I believe) associated with fighting a criminal charge after an act of self defense.
+If I remember correctly it cost about $400 a year.
+The insurance did nothing to help a person avoid being convicted of a crime, but instead offered to reimburse the policy holder for expenses (up to $50,000, I believe) associated with fighting a criminal charge after an act of self defense.
 I believe it also had up to $250,000 civil claim insurance coverage, if my memory is right.
-Well, I wasn’t interested in that program because any defense in a murder trial where the defendant is claiming self defense could vastly exceed the $50,000 limit, and even so, I had to first pay attorneys large sums of money to which I did not have access.
+Well, I wasn’t interested in that program because any defense in a murder trial where the defendant is claiming self defense could vastly exceed the $50,000 limit, and even so, I would have to first pay attorneys large sums of money to which I did not have access.

 Even before I began exploring these plans, I’d decided to go to law school to at least be able to assist in fighting an unmeritorious prosecution after a self-defense shooting for my students in my other business, The Firearms Academy of Seattle, Inc.

 While going through the four years of law school, my mind kept searching for solutions to what Jeff Cooper called “problem two,” the legal aftermath.
 I began to envision a network comprised of like-minded gun owners, joining together to form their own legal services co-operative, so that if one of the group was targeted by the criminal justice system, all the members could pitch in to mount a competent defense.
-After discussing the concept with several of my colleagues and friends in the firearms training industry, many of them now on our advisory board, we started the Armed Citizens’ Legal Defense Network.
-This was in January of 2008 and since then, the Network has grown to over 11,750 members nationwide, a feat that still amazes and humbles me.
+After discussing the concept with several of my colleagues and friends in the firearms training industry, many of whom are now on our advisory board, we started the Armed Citizens’ Legal Defense Network.
+This happened in January of 2008 and since then, the Network has grown to over 13,000 members nationwide, a feat that still amazes and humbles me.